-Various forms of wildlife including feral cats, skunks, moles, squirrels, geese, ducks, coyotes and deer may be found on campus.
+Various forms of wildlife including feral cats, skunks, moles, squirrels, geese, ducks, coyotes, and deer may be found on campus.
 There may be times when these animals approach people on campus.
-For obvious reasons, we ask people not to touch or feed these animals.
+For obvious reasons, we ask people to not touch or feed these animals and to not prop open doors as wildlife may enter.
 Notify Maintenance of any wildlife that is believed to represent a danger or a nuisance.